 Rest and Serve

 - Remove from the air fryer, sprinkle with additional orange zest, and let the ham rest for 5 minutes before slicing.
-Serve warm and enjoy your beautifully glazed orange maple air fryer ham!
-See post for meal prep tips and what to serve this air fryer baked ham with.
+Serve warm or store for a cold and flavourful ham.
+See notes for storing, reheating and freezing.